-Not only can a blog increase your online presence, but it’s also the perfect opportunity to show your audience a little bit more background on you as a professional photographer and as a person.
-I’ve heard from lots of art buyers and photo editors that they enjoy looking at photographers’ blogs.
-Sharing behind the scenes shots and fun stories help clients get a better sense of who you are and what it would be like to work with you.
+Not only can a blog increase your online presence, it’s also the perfect opportunity to give your audience more background on you as a professional photographer and a person.
+I’ve heard from numerous art buyers and photo editors who enjoy reading a photographers’ blogs.
+Behind-the-scenes shots and fun stories help clients get a better sense of who you are and what it would be like to work with you.

-To some photographers, blogging comes naturally, and the content flows like champagne mimosas at a Sunday brunch.
-For others, the thought of baring their soul to strangers is, well, unbearable.
-But fear not, it doesn't have to be that hard.
+To some photographers, blogging comes naturally: the content flows like champagne mimosas at a Sunday brunch.
+For others, the thought of baring their soul to strangers is, well, anxiety producing.
+But fear not — it doesn’t have to be that hard.

-I always recommend having a balance between personal and professional content as clients will want to see that you truly embody a love for photography and content creation, while also showing your unique personality.
-It also gives them an idea of what it could be like to spend a day with you on-set.
+Even though your site mainly aims to present you professionally, we still recommend having a balance between personal and professional content, as clients will want to see both your unique personality and a true love for photography and content creation.
+This also gives them an idea of what it could be like to spend a day with you on set.

-First and foremost, your blog is your greatest, free marketing tool!
-The posts don’t have to be too frequent or too long, but you should plan to post something at least once a month.
-Make sure to embed your blog into your website, so it reads as www.photographername.com/blog.
-This formatting ensures that the user won’t be navigated away from your website and they can continue to view your images on that same domain.
 If blogging doesn’t come naturally to you, try to break up your posts into a manageable schedule.
 You could set a weekly day that you always post a tear sheet or behind the scenes photographs.
-Some blogs like WordPress even allow you to pre-schedule posts so you could plan a month out to save time and create a routine for your workflow.
+Some blogs, like WordPress, even allow you to pre-schedule posts so you can plan a month out to save time and create a routine for your workflow.